icefoxen/GraphicsEngineInRendy/src/chapter_03.md

 the old `Graph` and create a new one.
 You can see the disposal happening in the `WindowEvent::CloseRequested` match arm.

-This is another key pattern: `Graph::dispose()` takes a reference to our `Factory`.
+This is another key pattern: `Graph::dispose()` destroys our `Graph`, but calling it takes a reference to our
+`Factory`.
 Like `gfx-hal`, most types in `rendy` take some amount of manual memory management!
 Vulkan requires that each resource is destroyed by the `Instance` that created it, since the resource is usually representing a chunk of memory or something on a specific GPU, and the `Instance` describes that relationship.
-On multi-GPU systems, it's really not very helpful for GPU 1 to try to manage GPU 2's memory!
+On multi-GPU systems, it's really not very helpful for GPU 1 to try to allocate or free GPU 2's memory!
 Since we need a reference to the correct `Factory` to destroy an object, the objects can't just implement `Drop`.
 Well, they could, but it would involve either a global `Factory` or every single object created by a `Factory` to hold an `Rc` to it, neither of those solutions are really desirable either.
+So, we are forced to take care of it by hand.

 `rendy` does help us out to make life easier though.
 The `Graph` is designed to make it easy to create and destroy related objects in chunks